 Hours: 8:00 to 4:00 (closed from 12:00 – 1:00)

-The Rehabilitation Department is staffed by 6 physiotherapists, 4 occupational therapists and a rehabilitation assistant.
+The Rehabilitation Department is staffed by 6 physiotherapists, 5 occupational therapists, 2 rehabilitation assistants and 1 rehabilitation clerk.

 Physiotherapists work with people who are affected by injury or disease to improve movement and function and reduce pain.
 Physiotherapists use exercise, mobilization and adjuncts such as heat, ultrasound, TENS and acupuncture to accomplish the patient’s goals.